Qahhor Mahkamov: Death

 He died on 8 June 2016 at the age of 84, after suffering a long illness.
 Rahmon send a telegram of condolences to his family, saying he will "forever remain in the memory of the people of Tajikistan as a modest person, a qualified specialist and a caring leader.”
 The funeral took place the following day, at the Khoja Yakub Central Cathedral Mosque of Dushanbe.
 The Janaza was personally conducted by the Supreme Mufti of Tajikistan Saidmukarram Abdulkodirzoda.
 The funeral was attended by several thousand people, among whom were many current and former officials.
 He was buried at Sari Osiyo Cemerery.

 Personal life

 His wife Gavkhar Shakirovna Makhkamova (1934-2013) was a Tatar from Kyrgyzstan, serving as a mining specialist.
 They met in Shurab in 1949 and were married for 63 years.
 They had three children: Amir, Rinat and Rano.
-Amir is a civil engineer living in the United States, Rinat works in St. Petersburg and while Rano is a graduate from the Moscow Conservatory.
+Amir is a civil engineer living in the United States, Rinat works in St. Petersburg and Rano is a graduate from the Moscow Conservatory.